DarkSlim/Jenesis/README.md

 ## TODO List

-The following todo shows the current list of OPCodes needing implemented.
-I will hopefully soon have all the opcode decode and only requiring implementation.
+The following todo shows the current list of opcodes needing implemented.
+I will hopefully soon have all the opcode decoded, only requiring implementation.

 http://wmbest2.github.com/Jenesis/todo.html